-From Pālolo Valley to the Palouse: Washington State starting freshman QB Jayden de Laura overcame daunting odds
+From Pālolo Valley to the Palouse: Washington State starting QB Jayden de Laura overcame daunting odds

 With no air conditioning, it’s how they cool off.
 It’s how they gather.
 It’s how they engage in the seedy activities Jacob and Malinda de Laura spent 17 years trying to shelter their oldest son from.
 With a wide network of relatives who pitched in to help, Jacob and Malinda ran a tight ship and always practiced the right values.
 But it wasn’t always easy to protect Jayden when others weren’t doing the same.

 Young kids strolled around unsupervised at 1 and 2 in the morning, mingling with drug dealers and drinkers.
 Teenagers with all the wrong intentions huddled in a nearby park.
-Jayden’s friends would call his name through a bedroom window, trying to lure him outside – a tug-of-war between right and wrong that every adolescent struggles with at some point.
+Jayden’s friends would call his name through a bedroom window, trying to lure him outside — a tug of war between right and wrong that every adolescent struggles with at some point.

 “At night, everybody’s out in the street,” said Jayden’s uncle, Mel de Laura.
 “When I take him home and we’re going up to his house, he kind of lived all the way in the back and everybody’s parked on both sides and everybody’s outside because it’s so hot, nobody’s in their homes.